 McLeod holds a bachelor's degree in Sports Management from North Carolina State University (2011) and currently resides in Fuquay Varina, N.C.

-Oldham, is currently pursuing her master's degree from North Carolina State University and resides in Pittsboro, N.C.
+Oldham received her master's degree in Park, Recreation, Tourism and Sport Management from North Carolina State University in May 2016 and currently resides in Pittsboro, N.C.

 David Perkins is the Chief Operating Officer for USA Baseball, a position he has held since 2008.
 He is responsible for the ongoing business operations for the federation and works to further develop the organization's revenue opportunities through both on-field programs and marketing programs, which include USA Baseball's multiyear marketing partnership with Major League Baseball.
 He continues to oversee all marketing and sponsorship programs, including the organization's trading-card licensing program, which provides some of the trading-card industry's most high-profile products.